-Far too often, the SA Metropolitan Fire Service (MFS) responds to house fires where people are seriously injured or die in their own home.
-This doesn’t have to happen!
+The SA Metropolitan Fire Service (MFS) wants you to stay safe at home.
+Too often, they respond to house fires where people are seriously injured or die in their own home.
+This can be prevented with simple and regular checks!
 Use this guide to make your home fire safe.

 - Place a mesh guard in front of open fires